zohaibanwer984/mini_toast/README.md

 ![DEMO IMAGE](./demo.gif)
-# QuickToast 🍞
+# MiniToast 🍞

 A lightweight, flexible toast notification library for Flutter that automatically handles varying content sizes and provides smooth animations.
-QuickToast makes it simple to display beautiful, stacked notifications in your Flutter apps with minimal setup.
+MiniToast makes it simple to display beautiful, stacked notifications in your Flutter apps with minimal setup.

 ## ✨ Features